Sindhu1304/Pockettoons-analytics-agent/README.md

 ## Why I Chose These Tools

-**Groq with Llama 3.3 70B**
+**Groq (free AI API)**
+I needed an AI model to write SQL automatically.
+OpenAI and Anthropic both require payment.
+Groq is completely free and fast enough for this use case so it was the obvious choice.

+**Llama 3.3 70B model**
+I didn't just pick the biggest model straight away.
-Groq is completely free which was the main reason.
-I actually tested a smaller model first (Llama 3.1 8B) but it kept writing wrong SQL for complex queries especially the D7 retention calculation which needs a CTE and a JOIN.
-The larger model handled those correctly every time so I switched.
+I started with a smaller model (Llama 3.1 8B) because smaller = faster.
+But it kept writing wrong SQL for complex queries like D7 retention which needs multiple steps.
+The larger 70B model got those right every time so I switched.
+Bigger model, slower by about 1 second, but correct SQL is worth it.

 **SQLite**
-No setup needed, just a file.
-The SQL it uses is almost identical to what BigQuery or Snowflake uses so swapping it out later would be straightforward — only the part that runs the query would need to change, everything else stays the same.
+I needed somewhere to store 50K rows of data.
+SQLite is just a single file — no installation, no server, no account needed.
+It works instantly.
+The SQL syntax is almost identical to BigQuery or Snowflake so if this moved to production, only the part that connects to the database would need to change.
+Everything else stays the same.

-**No agent framework like LangChain**
+**No LangChain or agent framework**
-I looked at using LangChain but for what I needed — take a question, write SQL, run it, explain it — adding a framework would have meant more code not less.
-The whole agent is about 80 lines of Python that I can read and debug easily.
-I'd rather have simple code I understand than a framework doing things behind the scenes.

----
+LangChain is a popular framework for building AI agents.
+I looked at it but my agent only does 4 simple steps — check if the question is clear, write SQL, run SQL, explain the answer.
+LangChain would have added hundreds of lines of framework code on top of what is actually an 80 line problem.
+Simple code you can read and debug is better than a framework doing things you can't see.

 ## When SQL Goes Wrong